miketaylr/miketaylr.com-blog/_posts/2014-02-10-are-we-detectable-yet.md

 **The list of browsers tested is not representative of the web at large**.
 I'd like to include data on non-Mozilla mobile web browsers, but don't really have the bandwidth to do so right now.
 Again, [file an issue][issue] or send a pull request if you'd like to help with this.

+Note: John David Dalton pulled me aside and gave me the "Son, I'm disappointed in you" talk.
+I should be clear that it's my opinion that UA sniffing is dirty work, prone to bugs.
+However, I think it's important for users to get the correct mobile content right now.
+We can worry about theoretical purity when we have a better standard solution.
+Sorry Dad.

 (Special thanks to the good people at andyet for [letting me steal the CSS][license] from [http://iswebrtcreadyyet.com/][webrtc].)

 [awdy]: http://miketaylr.github.io/arewedetectableyet/